davelively14/locorum/README.md

 ## v0.4.1 to do list
 - Errata
   - Phone not evaluating when determining rating for Wendy's
-  - Server crashes when a backend doesn't work
-    - No, only crashes when Supervisor has a run time error (i.e. calling for a backend that doesn't exist)
   - Do not allow projects_index to link to results if it's empty

 ## v0.5 to do list